Last Updated on:

 You Can Always Pump

-A breast bump offers mothers a bit more freedom.
+A breast pump offers mothers a bit more freedom.
 It allows a mother to spend some time away from her child, so that allows her to get back to her job or do something else she might enjoy.
 That way, the partner also gets to take part in the feedings.

 The Disadvantages of Breastfeeding